nevermined-io/nvm-docs/docs/getting-started/nvm-nfts.md

 ### Utility

 In a digital world assets need to be represented somehow.
-We spoke above about the ownership of them.
+We spoke about the ownership of them.
 But also NFTs are useful to describe the digital asset, what are their properties and how that asset can be used.
 This is important because on top of the "ownership" concept we can build the "utility" concept.
-That means how the asset can be used and what under what conditions.
+That means how the asset can be used and under what conditions.

 The utility allows that asset owners can define things like: